How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Note the following important information about estrogen replacement therapy: The Women's Health Initiative (WHI) study results indicated an increased risk of heart attack, stroke, breast cancer, blood clots in the lungs, and blood clots in the leg veins in postmenopausal women during 5 years of treatment with 0.625 mg conjugated equine estrogens and 2.5 mg medroxyprogesterone compared to women receiving sugar tablets.
 Other combinations of estrogen and progestins were not studied.
 However, until additional data are available, the risks should be assumed to be similar for other hormone replacement products.
 Therefore,

 - estrogen with or without progestins should be used at the lowest dose that relieves your menopausal symptoms for the shortest time period possible, as directed by your doctor.

 - estrogen with or without progestins should not be used to prevent heart disease, heart attacks, or strokes.

-Blood clotting disorders: Estrogen with or without progestins are associated with an increased risk of blood clots in the lungs and legs.
+Blood clotting disorders: Estrogen with or without progestins is associated with an increased risk of blood clots in the lungs and legs.
 This risk also increases with age, a personal or family history of blood clots, smoking, and obesity.
 The risk of blood clots is also increased if you are immobilized for prolonged periods and with major surgery.
 If possible, this medication should be stopped 4 to 6 weeks before major surgery.
 Talk about the risk of blood clots with your doctor.